 So, now the question is, which one is hardwood, hickory, or mesquite?
 The answer is that both hickory and mesquite are hardwood.
 This makes both of them fit to be used as fuel for grilling.
 Hickory is the hardest hardwood.
 Mesquite is the top-class hardwood that surpasses most hardwoods and is much denser.

 Hickory is a common wood found throughout North America and in some areas of South Asia.
-It is used along with another common wood found in North America which is oak.
+It is used along with another common wood found in North America: oak.
 Both of these woods are hardwoods and has the ability to burn at high temperature slowly for a long time.

 The flavor of hickory smoke is very consistent and strong.
 The wood is considered to be medium-thick would.
 However, it produces one of the strongest flavored smoke.
 That is why it is used along with oak and not individually.
 We don’t want our grilled foods to be over-flavored with hickory’s strong smokey flavor.

 Mesquite is found in South America.
-The exact opposite region of where hickory is commonly found.
+The exact opposite region where hickory is commonly found.
 It is abundant in Texas, USA.
 Around 70% of mesquite hardwood is found in Texas.
-It is also found in other regions of the world like India, Australia, and Puerto Rico.
+It is also found in other regions of the world, like India, Australia, and Puerto Rico.

-It is also another hardwood-like hickory that produces an intense and strong flavor; when used excessively can cause the meat to go bitter.
-However, when used in moderation, it is one of the best flavors you can have in for your grilled foods.
+It is another hardwood-like hickory that produces an intense and strong flavor; when used excessively, it can cause the meat to go bitter.
+However, when used in moderation, it is one of the best flavors you can have in your grilled foods.